odednaor/rpc-docs/docs/spec.md

 title: RPC spec versions
 ---

-# Using a specific version of the RPC spec
+# RPC spec versions

-The service will support each version of the RPC spec from version `v0.4.0` onwards.
-Specifying the spec version on the path is optional.
+The RPC service will support only the latest and the previous versions of the RPC spec.
+Specifying the spec version on the path is optional but recommended.

 Use `v0_5` on the path to specify version `v0.5.0`.

 ### Latest version

 By default, we serve the latest version of the spec implemented by the full nodes.

+Using this approach means that when we upgrade to a new full node version with a higher spec version supported, any breaking changes in Starknet may break your code.

 ```bash
 curl --location 'https://limited-rpc.nethermind.io/mainnet-juno/' \